We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 </ha-policy>

-2.6.3.
+4.3.
 Scale Down and Clients

 When a server is stopping and preparing to scale down it will send a message to all its clients informing them which server it is scaling down to before disconnecting them.
 At this point the client will reconnect however this will only succeed once the server has completed the scaledown process.
 This is to ensure that any state such as queues or transactions are there for the client when it reconnects.
 The normal reconnect settings apply when the client is reconnecting so these should be high enough to deal with the time needed to scale down.

-3. Client Failover
+5. Client Failover

 Apache ActiveMQ Artemis clients can be configured to receive knowledge of all primary and backup servers, so that in event of connection failure the client will detect this and reconnect to the backup server.
 The backup server will then automatically recreate any sessions and consumers that existed on each connection before failover, thus saving the user from having to hand-code manual reconnection logic.
 For further details see Client Failover

-A Note on Server Replication
+A Note on Seamless Failover

-By replicating full server state, theoretically we could provide a 100% transparent seamless failover, which would avoid any lost messages or acknowledgements, however this comes at a great cost: replicating the full server state (including the queues, session, etc.).
-This would require replication of the entire server state machine; every operation on the primary server would have to replicated on the replica server(s) in the exact same global order to ensure a consistent replica state.
-This is extremely hard to do in a performant and scalable way, especially when one considers that multiple threads are changing the active’s server state concurrently.
+Theoretically we could provide a 100% transparent, seamless failover which would avoid any lost messages or acknowledgements.
+However, this comes at a great cost: reproducing the full server state (including the queues, session, etc.).
+This would require every operation on the primary server to be reproduced on the backup server in the exact same global order to ensure a consistent state.
+This is extremely hard to do in a performant and scalable way, especially when one considers that multiple threads are changing the active server’s state concurrently.

-Consequently it has been decided that it worth not worth massively reducing performance and concurrency for the sake of 100% transparent failover.
+Consequently, it has been decided that it worth not worth massively reducing performance and concurrency for the sake of 100% transparent failover.
 Even without 100% transparent failover, it is simple to guarantee once and only once delivery, even in the case of failure, by using a combination of duplicate detection and retrying of transactions.
-However this is not 100% transparent to the client code.
+However, this is not 100% transparent to the client code.

-3.1.
+5.1.
 Handling Blocking Calls During Failover

 If the client code is in a blocking call to the server, waiting for a response to continue its execution, when failover occurs, the new session will not have any knowledge of the call that was in progress.
 This call might otherwise hang for ever, waiting for a response that will never come.